Elements of Management by Objective

 In educational institution for instance, the internal management must ensure total care to see that the goals of the organization is achieved.
 The manager has to properly take care of some departments in that establishment.
 His eyes are to oversee the academic department, security department, lecture halls, admission department, bursary department and others.
 In management by objective, the efforts of both the manager and the subordinates are needed.
 So to achieve this, the manager has to select or elect other helpers who will help him to take care of the other individual departments.
 These “small heads” (those working in other departments) are the ones to give him report on what goes on in their department.
 If there is anything needed to upgrade the quality of services rendered in those departments, it is the duty of the subordinates to report to the main head.

-Individual Motivation: This is personal involvement in the objective-setting process.
+This is personal involvement in the objective setting process.
 It tends to generate the desire and willingness to achieve the organization’s objectives.
-Management by objective is a
+In individual motivation, the management in question personally carry out the motivation.

 In management by objective, the objectives of any organization are set by both the manager and the workers or subordinates.
 In the same way, in other to achieve the objectives, all workers and the manager of the organization work as a team to achieve profitable results.
 This element entails that it is not the sole duty of the manager to motivate the employee; rather the motivation is for everybody.
 The manager can motivate the employees and the employees can motivate the manager also.
 It is different from the case whereby it is meant only for the manager to motivate the employees.
 When anyone does not motivate the worker, the worker should find it as his or her duty to motivate him or herself.